 The time: 2:47:58

-Proving there’s not much this versatile star can’t do, Charles snagged an all-time marathon PR last month, despite (briefly) losing a shoe and needing a porta-potty pitstop.
-This, after a stellar 2020-21 season, which included a convincing win at the Ironman 70.3 World Championship just two weeks earlier on the challenging St. George, Utah course.
+Proving there’s not much this versatile star can’t do, Charles-Barclay snagged an all-time marathon PR at the 2021 London Marathon, despite (briefly) losing a shoe and needing a porta-potty pitstop.
+This, after a stellar 2020-21 season, which included a convincing win at the Ironman 70.3 World Championship just two weeks earlier on the challenging St. George, Utah, course.

 RELATED: The Top 7 Single Sport Performances By Pro Triathletes